gioele-santi/Birds-on-a-wire/README.md

 Your task is to protect the precious wire from all those birds.
 All that weight may break it.

 ## Controls
-Only 2 buttons: Q and W on your keyboard.
+Only 2 buttons:
+- Q and W on your keyboard;
+- alternatively use left and right arrows.
 Shoot from left or right.

 ## Attributions

-Game developed by Gioele Santi.
-All code and other stuff made by made except the ones listed below:
+All code and other stuff made by me except the ones listed below:

 - Bird sprite: [LPC Birds by bluecarrot16](https://opengameart.org/content/lpc-birds)
 - Shock sprites: [Lightning shock spell by Clint Bellanger](https://opengameart.org/content/lightning-shock-spell)